 If you’re moving toward a vegan diet, I have good news.
 When it comes to delicious baked foods, you won’t be missing out in the slightest.
 While eggs and butter feature heavily in most mainstream baked desserts, there are superb vegan recipes that do away with these ingredients and yield sensational results.

 I didn’t go vegan until I was past twenty, so I have eaten two decades’ worth of non-vegan bakery products.
-Despite that, I can say with absolute conviction that the best cookie, the best pie, and the best brownie I’ve ever eaten were all vegan.
+I can therefore say with absolute conviction that the best cookie, the best pie, and the best brownie I’ve ever eaten were all vegan.
 What’s more, a high percentage of the world’s finest breads, from whole-grain sandwich bread to artisan sour dough baguettes, just happen to be vegan as well.

 Buying Vegan Baked Goods Locally